Pixelfield-ru/SungearEngine/README.md

 git checkout main (or the latest tag: tags/<latest-tag>)
 ```

-### If you downloaded release archive with sources
+### If you downloaded a release archive with sources

 ```bash